2022 Cal Poly Mustangs football team

-The 2022 Cal Poly Mustangs football team represented California Polytechnic State University as a member of the Big Sky Conference the 2022 NCAA Division I FCS football season.
-The Mustangs were led by third-year head coach Beau Baldwin and now played their home games at Mustang Memorial Field in San Luis Obispo, California.
+The 2022 Cal Poly Mustangs football team represented California Polytechnic State University, San Luis Obispo as member of the Big Sky Conference during the 2022 NCAA Division I FCS football season.
+Led by Beau Baldwin in his third and final season as head coach, the Mustangs compiled an overall record of 2–9 with a mark of 1–7 in conference play, tying for 11th place in the Big Sky.
+Cal poly played home games at Mustang Stadium in San Luis Obispo, California.

-Previous season

-The Mustangs finished the 2021 season 2–9 overall and 1–7 in Big Sky play to tie for eighth place.